Untrue (album): Accolades

 Untrue appeared on numerous publications' year-end and decade-end top albums lists.
 Based on aggregated review scores, Untrue is ranked the most acclaimed album of 2007—tied with The Field's From Here We Go Sublime—by Metacritic.
 Resident Advisor and Sputnikmusic named it the best album of the year, while it was ranked the year's second best album by Fact and The Wire.
 Untrue also placed within the top ten of year-end best album lists by The Observer and Pitchfork, as well as at number 27 on The Village Voice's year-end Pazz & Jop critics' poll.
 In his Pazz & Jop ballot, poll creator Robert Christgau ranked it the tenth best album of the year.
 The album was nominated for a Mercury Prize in 2008, losing to Elbow's The Seldom Seen Kid.
 It was also nominated for the 2007 Shortlist Music Prize, which was eventually awarded to Feist's The Reminder.
 Untrue experienced a 1004% sales increase in the week following the Mercury Prize awards ceremony, allowing it to re-enter the UK Albums Chart and reach a new peak of number 58.
 The critical and commercial success of Untrue prompted Burial, whose identity until then had been anonymous, to disclose his real name—William Bevan—and give out interviews to the media.

 Fact named Untrue the best album of the 2000s and stated that Burial "stripped UK garage of its twitchy micro-textures and created a fabulous new strain of future soul."
 Resident Advisor listed it as the third best album of the decade, with reviewer Derek Miller calling it "a mastery of sample stitching".
 Several other publications, including Pitchfork, Slant Magazine, and Stylus Magazine, included Untrue in their decade-end lists of best albums.
 NPR named the album one of the 50 Most Important Recordings of the Decade, while The A.V.
 Club put it on its list of the best electronic albums of the decade.
 Rolling Stone placed Untrue at number eleven on their list of the greatest EDM albums of all time, while Q listed it as one of three essential dubstep releases.
 In 2017, critic Simon Reynolds, writing in Pitchfork, assessed Untrue as the "most important electronic album of the century so far", citing its impact on the British dance scene "in the form of a self-conscious turn towards emotionality: not the primary-color, explosive emotions of old skool rave, but subtle shades of introspective melancholy".
 In 2019, the album was ranked 31st on The Guardian's 100 Best Albums of the 21st Century list.
+In 2024, Apple Music ranked Untrue as the 94th best album of all time.